IanFinlayson/exploring-cs/chapter10.md

 -   Understand the purpose of parameters and how to write functions that use them.
 -   Understand the purpose of return values and how to use them.
--   Learn what \"scope\" is and how it affects variables in functions.
+-   Learn what "scope" is and how it affects variables in functions.
 :::
 :::